tech4GT/image-sequencer/README.md

-    -b  | --basic            | Basic mode only outputs the final image -o  | --output [PATH]    | Directory where output will be stored. (optional) -c  | --config {object} | Options for the step. (optional)
+    -b  | --basic            | Basic mode only outputs the final image -o  | --output [PATH]    | Directory where output will be stored. (optional) -c  | --config {object} | Options for the step. (optional) --save-sequence [string] | Name space separated with Stringified sequence to save --install-module [string] | Module name space seaprated npm package name

 The basic format for using the CLI is as follows:

 ```
     $ ./index.js -i [PATH] -s step-name